isaacnmm/pestpolicy-hugo2XX/content/posts/best-deck-stain-sprayer/index.md

 This sprayer weighs in at 12 lbs and measures 12 by 12 by 26 in size if you are concerned about storage and maneuverability around your deck.
 The integrated professional gun utilizes a push and clicks feature to change the spray pattern as desired.
 The HV5500 comes with a Teflon coated paint container, an output volume control knob, and an action trigger, delivering unmatched control for your deck staining project.

 Other adjustable settings featured in this sprayer are the flow control dials and a 13 ft hose, which provides decent coverage.
 Whats more?
 The HVLP unit feature works excellently in preventing overspray.
+Pros:
-Pros: - Affordably priced - A perfect pick for DIYers - Mobility and ease of storage
+- Affordably priced
+- A perfect pick for DIYers
+- Mobility and ease of storage

+Cons:
-Cons: - Tends to be noisy
+- Tends to be noisy

-> See Also: > Paint for Outdoor Wood Deck

 ###  [5.
 Fuji spray mini-mite 3 HVLP Spray T70 spray gun system](https://www.amazon.com/dp/B00D4NPMKI/?tag=p-policy-20)